Costa Rica: Pura Vida Service

 La Fortuna

-The students stay at our base house in La Fortuna throughout most of their program.
-Rustic Country Manager Wainer Ocampo, who was born and raised in Costa Rica, says the northern town is a great place for student travel.
+Students will stay in a comfortable hostel in La Fortuna throughout most of their program.
+Rustic Pathways’ Costa Rica Country Manager, Wainer Ocampo—who was born and raised in Costa Rica—describes La Fortuna as one of the best places for student travelers.

 “What I love about Fortuna is it is very safe and well-managed.
 The town is clean and the people are welcoming and friendly.
 There also are many adventure activities nearby,” Ocampo said.